Best Golf Balls For Beginners 2024

 Faster swingers may struggle for distance off the tee

-Having tested a variety of value golf balls over the years, we're always excited to see new offerings enter the market and bring something different to the game of golf.
-Carver is a relatively new brand, but offers golfers the chance to buy its 3-piece, urethane-covered balls as a one-off online purchase or through a monthly subscription.
+Here at Golf Monthly we have tested a wide range of value golf balls over the years but we're always excited to see a new name enter the market and offer something different.
+Carver is a relatively new brand that offers golfers the chance to buy its 3-piece, urethane-covered balls as a one-off online purchase or through a monthly subscription.

-This is a relatively new concept for golf balls, and we think it is an excellent option for mid-handicap or beginner golfers, giving them the chance to perform at a high level without the premium price tag.
+This is a relatively new concept for golf balls but it makes sense if you play regularly and we think it is an excellent option for mid-handicap or beginner golfers, as it allows them the opportunity to perform at a high level without the premium price tag.

-So, how did this ball play for us?
-Well, we were impressed with how it performed.
-Distance off the tee was good and the ball offered solid greenside spin control and checked even in firm and fast summer conditions.
-Moreover, the ball felt soft enough to feel responsive and also delivered a fantastic rate of spin with our mid-range irons.
+So, how did this ball play for us in testing?
+Well we enjoyed the distance on offer but the star of the show really was the spin control.
+On approach shots the Carver felt excellent and the ball checked nicely even in firm/summer conditions.
+In terms of feel, the ball felt soft enough to feel responsive while also delivering an exceptional rate of spin with our mid-range irons.

 How we test golf balls